addulac/phd/source/13_models.md

 &t_{ji} \sim \Mult(\mat{\beta}_j^1)  \qquad \quad z_ {ji} = k_{j_{t_{ji}}}
 \end{align*}

 The graphical models for the three representations of HDP are shown in Figure \ref{fig:hdp}.
-As for the DP, one can obtain closed form expressions for the predictive distributions of the HDP by marginalizing out the base measures.
+As for the DP, one can obtain closed-form expressions for the predictive distributions of the HDP by marginalizing out the base measures.
 We discuss this approach in the next section.

 #### Chinese Restaurant Franchise
 \label{sec:CRF}

 The Chinese Restaurant Franchise (CRF) is a metaphor to describe the process behind draws from the HDP and the form of the associated predictive distributions which generalize the CRP.
 The HDP is composed of two level of DPs.
 The draws from the first level are associated to dishes shared across a restaurant franchise.
 At the second level, each restaurant is composed by a possibly infinite number of tables with infinite capacity, and each table is assigned to one dish.
-Finally customers who sit at a table, share the same dish.
+Finally, customers who sit at a table, share the same dish.
-The CRF aims at writing the predictive distribution that a customer sit at a particular table, and that a particular table will serve a specific dish.
+The CRF aims at writing the predictive distribution that a customer sit at a particular table and that a particular table will serve a specific dish.
 The indexes $k, t, i$ respectively represent the dishes, the tables and the customers of a restaurant.
 What we called the instance level in the previous section, corresponds to the restaurants of the franchise, and are indexed by $j$.
 Table \ref{tab:crf} presents the different variables involved in the CRF.

 \begin{table}[h]
 \resizebox{\textwidth}{!}{